-Bank drafts, certified cheques and money orders are the most common accepted formats that you can make the deposit in.
+Bank drafts, certified cheques, and money orders are the most commonly accepted formats that you can make the deposit in.
 Recently, wire transfers or direct deposits into the listing brokerage’s trust account have also gained popularity.
 Cash or personal cheques are generally not accepted.

 How much should the deposit be?

 While there is no set rule on this, in the GTA the typical deposit is 5% of the purchase price.
 If you are competing with other buyers a higher deposit could improve your chances of getting the property.
-The amount and timing of the deposit is one of the four major factors seller’s usually consider when reviewing your offer; the other three being purchase price, closing date and conditions.
+The amount and timing of the deposit are two of the four major factors sellers usually consider when reviewing your offer; the other three are purchase price, closing date, and conditions.